imvicencio/MCW-Microservices-architecture/Hands-on lab/Before the HOL - Microservices architecture.md

 In this task, you will install the latest Service Fabric SDK for Visual Studio on your Lab VM.

-1. On your Lab VM, open a browser, and navigate to <https://docs.microsoft.com/azure/service-fabric/service-fabric-get-started>
+1. On your Lab VM, open a browser, and navigate to: <https://docs.microsoft.com/azure/service-fabric/service-fabric-get-started>.

 2. Scroll down on the page to the Install the SDK and tools section and select **Install the Microsoft Azure Service Fabric SDK** under the To use Visual Studio 2017 heading.
-Regardless of the heading, it can be intalled on Visual Studio 2019.
+Regardless of the heading, it can be installed on Visual Studio 2019.

     ![In the Install the SDK and tools section, the link to Install the Microsoft Azure Service Fabric SDK is circled.](media/b4-image30.png "Install the SDK and tools section")